Antorus/hello-world/README.md

 # hello-world
-This is a first project.
+This is a tutorial project.
+I'm learning to program coming from a humanities background.
+It's been difficult...